-I spend an inordinate amount of time thinking about the apocalypse.
-I’m not alone either — it’s a motif that’s been manifesting in cultures across the world for over 10,000 years.
+I spend an inordinate amount of time thinking about the apocalypse, and I’m starting to think it’s genetic.
+Humans have been imagining creative renditions of the end of the world for thousands of years.

-Christianity, Judaism and Islam each tell their own tale of the Day of Judgment.
-Pagan Scandinavians prophesied Ragnarok, when the world would be swallowed by the seas.
-The Mexica of Central America butchered human sacrifices beyond count — their severed heads rolling down the steps of their pyramids, their cut-out hearts upheld to the heavens — all to delay the end of days.
+Christianity, Judaism and Islam each tell their own version of the Day of Judgment.
+Pagan Scandinavians prophesied Ragnarok.
+The Mexica of Central America butchered human sacrifices beyond count — sending severed heads rolling down the steps of their pyramids, lifting up cut-out hearts to the heavens — all to delay the end of days.

 Well, maybe I do, in a way.
 In the way a monarch butterfly remembers the route from Canada to Mexico, despite having never made the flight.
 In the way a hatchling sea turtle understands the urgency of its race from the beach to the tide, despite having just been born.